tanersener/ffmpeg-video-slideshow-scripts/README.md

 - `ffmpeg 2.8.x` or later

-Advanced 'Moving Text' script needs ffmpeg to be build with freetype.
+'Advanced Moving Text' script needs ffmpeg to be build with freetype.
 If you compile ffmpeg from source you need to provide `--enable-libfreetype` flag on `./configure`.
 Under macOS, ffmpeg is available under [Homebrew](https://brew.sh/), you can install it using `--with-freetype` option, aka `brew install ffmpeg --with-freetype`.